On This Page

 For additional information about state benefits, please refer to the Texas Employees Retirement System.

-The 85th Texas Legislature directed that the department contract with community based nonprofit and/or local governmental entities that have the ability to provide child welfare services.
-The services provided by these entities must include direct case management in order to ensure child safety, permanency, and well-being, in accordance with state and federal child welfare goals.
-SB 11 codified Community-Based Care in Texas Family Code, section 264.151, section B-1 and is available on line.
-The intent of the legislation is not to change the work done by caseworkers, but to shift from a state-run child welfare system to a community-based system that the state oversees and that has more flexibility to develop services that reflect the local community and its needs.
+The 85th Texas Legislature established that the Department contract with community-based nonprofit and local governmental entities that have the ability to provide child welfare services.
+The services provided by these entities must include direct case management to ensure child safety, permanency, and well-being in accordance with state and federal child welfare goals.
+Senate Bill 11 codified Community-Based Care in Texas Family Code, section 264.151, section B-1 and is available online for more information.
+The intent of the legislation is not to change the work done by caseworkers, but to shift from a state-run child welfare system to a community-based system with more flexibility to develop services that reflect the local community and its needs.
 The change is not a pilot program to test case management privatization.
 It is a state mandate to change the way the state runs the child welfare system.

-Answer: Community-Based Care will roll out in stages by expanding to a few designated service areas (Catchment areas) at a time.
+Answer: Community-Based Care will roll out in stages by expanding to a few designated service (Catchment) areas at a time.
 Within each designated service area, DFPS will implement Community-Based Care in three stages:

-In Stage I, the SSCC will develop a network of services and provide foster care placement services.
+In Stage I, the Single Source Continuum Contractor (SSCC) will develop a network of services and provide foster care placement services.
 The focus in Stage I is improving the overall safety and well-being of children in paid foster care, keeping them closer to home and connected to their communities and families.
 The SSCC will be responsible for children new to paid foster care and for children who are currently in paid foster care.

 In Stage II, the SSCC will continue Stage I activities and begin providing case management, kinship and reunification services.
-The focus of Stage II is expanding the continuum of services to include services for all children in DFPS conservatorship (kinship and paid foster care) and families, and to increase permanency outcomes for children.
+The focus of Stage II is expanding the continuum of services to include serving all children in DFPS conservatorship (kinship and paid foster care) and families, as well as increasing permanency outcomes for children.
+While the transition from Stage I to Stage II is based on DFPS and SSCC readiness, DFPS anticipates that Stage I implementation will last approximately 18 months following contract execution, including the six-month start-up period.

 In Stage III, the SSCC will continue all activities in Stages I and II, and DFPS will begin to hold the SSCC accountable through the use of financial incentives and remedies for the timely achievement of permanency for served children.
-Progression from Stage II to Stage III will be dependent upon demonstrated readiness, beginning approximately 18 months after case management services have transferred to the SSCC.
+The advance from Stage II to Stage III will occur 18 months after the SSCC begins serving all children and families in the catchment area.

 Answer: DFPS has developed a statewide plan for implementing Community-Based Care.
 A critical element of the plan is determining the service areas, also known as catchment areas.
 DFPS continues to use the proposed service areas that it developed with the input of stakeholders and consultants for Foster Care Redesign.